Read time 5 minutes

 Restore database using portability method

-Database portability stands out as an exceptionally efficient means of seamlessly transferring an Exchange database to a different server.
-This remarkable feature enables you to effortlessly restore a mailbox database from any Exchange server onto your desired target server.
-The boon of Database Portability extends its support to a wide array of Exchange Server versions, spanning from Exchange 2016, 2013, 2010, & 2016.
-Nevertheless, prior to embarking on the journey of migrating your database from one server to another via the database portability method, there are crucial insights that warrant your attention.
+Database portability is an exceptionally efficient mean of seamlessly transferring an Exchange database to a different server.
+This feature effortlessly restores a mailbox database from any Exchange server into your desired target server.
+It extends its support to a wide array of Exchange Server versions, spanning from Exchange 2016, 2013, and previous ones.
+Nevertheless, before embarking on the journey of migrating your mailbox database from one server to another via the database portability method, there are crucial insights that warrant your attention.

 Things to know before moving the data